Mixed Breed Dogs

 About the Chi-Poo

-The Chi-Poo is a medium mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Chi-Poo is an excellent choice for first-time dog owners.
+The Chi-Poo is a cross between the Chihuahua and Poodle.
+The Chi-Poo is a small mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, well-suited to apartment living, the Chi-Poo is an excellent choice for first-time dog owners.
 Typically standing 5 to 15 inches and weighing 5 to 20 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Chi-Poo brings a distinct combination of traits that sets it apart.
 The Chi-Poo has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Chi-Poo loves being close to its people and forms strong bonds with every member of the household.